pingidentity/pingdirectory-go-client/configurationapi/docs/AddJsonFormattedAccessLogFieldBehaviorRequest.md

 `func (o *AddJsonFormattedAccessLogFieldBehaviorRequest) HasDefaultBehavior() bool`

 HasDefaultBehavior returns a boolean if a field has been set.

+### GetBehaviorName

+`func (o *AddJsonFormattedAccessLogFieldBehaviorRequest) GetBehaviorName() string`

+GetBehaviorName returns the BehaviorName field if non-nil, zero value otherwise.

+### GetBehaviorNameOk

+`func (o *AddJsonFormattedAccessLogFieldBehaviorRequest) GetBehaviorNameOk() (*string, bool)`

+GetBehaviorNameOk returns a tuple with the BehaviorName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBehaviorName

+`func (o *AddJsonFormattedAccessLogFieldBehaviorRequest) SetBehaviorName(v string)`

+SetBehaviorName sets BehaviorName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)